 Grants are gifts of aid to students, which normally would not have to be repaid.
-However, if a student completely withdraws from classes before the 60 percent point of the semester, the student will owe a partial repayment to the Federal government for any Title IV funds received (Federal PELL Grant, Federal Supplemental Educational Opportunity Grant (FSEOG)), and Federal Stafford Loans.
-Other available grants include Connecticut Aid for Public College Students Grant and MxCC Grant.
+However, if a student completely withdraws from classes before the 60 percent point of the semester, the student will owe a partial repayment to the Federal government for any Title IV funds received (Federal PELL Grant, Federal Supplemental Educational Opportunity Grant (FSEOG)), and Federal Direct Loans.
+Other available grants include the Governor's Need-Based Scholarship and Middlesex Community College (MxCC) Grant.